 Lorenzo never received medical assistance from the SFD medics who were staged about a block and half away.
 Instead, civilians drove him to Harborview Medical Center in the back of a pickup truck roughly 20 minutes later.
 He died there.

-Lara Herrmann and I filed a claim against the City of Seattle, King County, and Washington State for this wrongful death.
+I filed a claim against the City of Seattle, King County, and Washington State for this wrongful death.

 The city made numerous mistakes.
 Our claim is focused on two.
 One, Seattle officials created a dangerous environment, and two, city personnel failed to medically assist Anderson.
 There was no plan to provide essential services into CHOP, or at least not a working plan.